logos-co/logos-storage-ui/README.md

 The app will automatically load the required modules (capability_module, storage_module) and the storage_ui Qt plugin.
 All dependencies are bundled in the Nix store layout.

+If a file named `config.json` is present in the current directory, it will be loaded automatically.

 #### Nix Organization

 The nix build system is organized into modular files in the `/nix` directory: